LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

 \subsection{Evaluation Results and Analysis}

-We prioritized files for modification using Algorithms~\ref{alg:function_transformation} and~\ref{alg:malware_variant_generation}, sorting them in ascending order by function count.
-This assumes that adversaries with limited knowledge of the source code would target files with fewer functions to minimize effort and maximize modified files.
-In case of ties, files were randomly selected.
-We sequentially modified functions within each file, though this may overlook critical functions essential to malware behavior.
+We prioritized files for modification using Algorithms~\ref{alg:function_transformation} and~\ref{alg:malware_variant_generation}, sorting them by increasing function count under the assumption that adversaries with limited knowledge would likely target simpler files to minimize effort and maximize modified files.
+Ties were resolved randomly.
+Functions were modified sequentially within each file, though this may overlook critical functions.
 Automating the isolation of malicious functions is challenging, as benign-looking functions (e.g., simple thread management) may enable malicious activity.
-We aim to assess whether this simple sequential approach yields evasive variants without compromising functionality.
-See Appendix~\ref{subsec_appendix:number_files} for details on file selection and the criteria for selecting the number of functions to modify per sample.\\ \textbf{\textit{Answer to RQ1.}} We evaluate the effectiveness of malware variants in evading AV detectors.
+We evaluate whether this simple sequential approach yields evasive variants without compromising functionality.
+See Appendix~\ref{subsec_appendix:number_files} for file selection details and criteria for selecting the number of functions to modify per sample.

+\textbf{\textit{Answer to RQ1.}} We evaluate the effectiveness of malware variants in evading AV detectors.
 Figures~\ref{fig:vt-rates} and~\ref{fig:ha-rates} show detection rates from VirusTotal and Hybrid Analysis for 10 malware samples.
 Six code transformation strategies are color-coded, with markers indicating the modified files.
 Each point represents a detection rate for a specific strategy; the x-axis shows the number of functions modified in increasing order (e.g., 3 for functions 1--3), and the y-axis plots the AV detection rate \((\hat{R}_{k}^{M_s})\).
-The black dotted line marks each sample’s baseline rate, and the red dotted line shows the average detection rate across all variants.
-In addition, we present the $\mathrm{ASR}$ by strategies for four samples targeting the Malgraph classifier and briefly discuss the comparison with a recent adversarial malware generation framework.
+The black dotted line is each sample’s baseline rate, and the red dotted line is the average detection rate across all variants.
+We also present the $\mathrm{ASR}$ by strategies for four samples targeting the Malgraph~\cite{ling2022malgraph} classifier and briefly discuss the comparison with a recent adversarial malware generation framework.